luigi25/Image-Viewer/README.md

 # Image-Viewer
-Image Viewer application allow to show and manage png and jpeg images; it is implemented for HCI course at Università degli Studi di Firenze.
+Image Viewer application allows to show and manage png and jpeg files; it is implemented for HCI course at Università degli Studi di Firenze.

 ## Prerequisites
 Package | Version